-The internship begins when students return from Friday Harbor Labs and typically runs through the Summer semester and Fall emester of the second year.
-The MS Marine Biology Director provides guidance during the internship, and assists students in locating internship opportunities the previous fall.
+The internship begins when students return from Friday Harbor Labs and typically runs through the Summer semester and Fall semester of the second year.
+The program coordinator provides guidance during the internship, and assists students in locating internship opportunities the previous fall.

-During their internship, students will be enrolled in an Internship Tutorial, or Reflection Seminar.
-This seminar is designed to complement learning during and after the internship placement.
-Students will participate in activities to integrate academic learning and experiential learning including written reflections and monthly reports.
+During their internship, students will be enrolled in a supplementary tutorial seminar, designed to complement learning during and after the internship placement.
+Students will participate in activities to integrate academic learning and experiential learning including reflecting on their own and with their peers.

 The internship is designed to move students closer to their eventual career goal.
 Although we provide examples of past internships elsewhere, we work with students on an individual basis to pursue an internship experience specific to their career and research interests.
 Beside that general goal, there are not many set rules, as we allow the student and internship advisor to negotiate directly to determine the parameters of the internship.
 However here are some guidelines and factors to consider:

-Hours: Weekly work hours can vary tremendously among internships and even within a given internship (e.g. field time vs. lab or writing time).
-However, students should approach this period as a short intense period where weekly hours well in excess of a 40 may occur, as they are receiving valuable career training.
-If the internship is unpaid and financial limitations exist for the student, the advisor will need to consider that a student working 20 hours per week in their lab (similar to research fellowship requirements at Northeastern University) will also be working 20+ hours per week to meet expenses for room and board.
+Hours: Weekly work hours can vary among internships and even within a given internship (e.g. field time vs. lab or writing time).
+However, students should approach the internship as a short, intense period where weekly hours well in excess of a 40 may occur, as they are receiving valuable career training.
+If the internship is unpaid and financial limitations exist for the student, the advisor will consider that a student working 20 hours per week in their lab (similar to research fellowship requirements at Northeastern University) may also be working 20+ hours per week to meet expenses for room and board.

 Pay: Internships can be paid or unpaid.
 However, paid internships opportunities may not be directly aligned with a research area most applicable to a student’s career goals.
 Therefore, we also encourage our students to pursue unpaid internships, with both the student and advisor understanding that if financial concerns exist, the student may need to split time between their internship and a paid job to make ends meet.
 We leave this subject to negotiation between the student and their potential advisor.